 Employee appraisals, performance reviews, feedback discussions – a process has many names!
 The purpose, however, is the same regardless of what we call it – to increase employee motivation, performance, and well-being.
 Most people probably agree that annual performance review talks are not the optimal method for achieving these effects.
 Is it time to scrap these once-a-year meetings, and instead focus on scheduled evaluations?

-Here are 5 reasons why you should reconsider annual performance review meetings and shift to more a more systematic form of discussion.
+Here are five reasons why you should reconsider annual performance review meetings and shift to more a more systematic form of discussion.

 1. It contradicts everything Agile HR stands for